 Anyone and everyone – in and out of recovery.
 All alcoholics, addicts and “normies” welcome.
-For those in recovery who are familiar with the 12 steps, it will make the most sense.
+For those in recovery who are familiar with Alcoholics Anonymous, it will make the most sense.
 For the rest of you, it may be challenging to keep up or “get” the message so I encourage you to click on the links within my posts or ask if something is unclear and I will gladly explain.

 Let me say first and foremost: without the rooms and members of Alcoholics Anonymous (AA), I would NOT be the woman I am today.
 I believe in the 12-steps and now view them for what they truly are – a design for living life on life’s terms without alcohol (or whatever substance or thing) standing in the way of serenity, peace and genuine happiness.
 A lot of the “cliches” in this blog came out of the Big Book (BB) of Alcoholics Anonymous and/or other sober members in recovery.
 That being said…

 …not gonna lie, you may not like what I have to say – I recognize and accept that.
 Like I said, my recovery has been unconventional and some might even consider it controversial or not recovery at all.
 If you are genuinely interested in reading this blog, please consider the “Set Aside Prayer**:”